Our Privacy Promise

-Level is committed to respecting your privacy and protecting your personal data.
+LEVEL is committed to respecting your privacy and protecting your personal information.

-Be careful and take precautions against online fraud and phishing There is an online practice known as "phishing", which involves illegally obtaining personal data by means of fake messages.
-Unsolicited emails are sent to people included in lists obtained illegally by third parties, and the recipients are asked to enter or confirm bank details or passwords on a cloned or fake website.
+There is an Internet fraud practice known as "Phishing" which is the illegal gathering of personal information by deception.
+Unsolicited emails are sent to individuals from lists illegally gathered by a third party, and recipients are asked to enter or reconfirm bank or password details into a 'cloned' or illegal copy website.

 We can also collect your personal data from third parties, such as:

 We collect the following categories of personal information:

 Information you provide for LEVEL to complete and manage a booking you have made with us or a service you have requested from us.

 Your name, address, email, contact details, date of birth, gender, passport number, your account details and payment information.

 If you buy tickets for someone else, we may collect your billing information but may communicate with the passenger directly about their flight.